bhisaac/5eFP/5eFP-SRD.md

 **_Story Directions_.** The world map has four cardinal directions: North (N), South (S), East (E), and West (W).
 Each cardinal direction is linked to a unique story corresponding to that direction.
 There are also four ordinal or hybrid directions: Northwest (NW), Southeast (SE), Southwest (SW), and Northwest (NW).
 Each hybrid direction is linked to the stories contained within adjacent directions.

-**_Story Elements_.** Story elements are pieces of the overall story relating to the conflict detailed in your setting handbook modified by the particular direction the PCs are exploring.
+**_Story Elements_.** Story elements are pieces of the overall story relating to the game's conflict modified by the particular direction the PCs are exploring.
 Over time, these story elements automatically create stories of their own.
 GMs and PCs don't necessarily need to control how these elements emerge, though GMs may choose to adjust them with player consent so they fit together better.

 **_Turn_.** During a round, a creature takes its turn, during which it can spend a wide variety of actions.
 Usually, over the course of one turn, a creature can take an action, use an object, or take a reaction (see Actions).